Thermal insulation is vital for reducing heating/cooling costs, increasing living quality and avoiding building damage.

-Generally speaking,the thermal insulation of a building in which H & B products have been used will not only satisfy all the statutory thermal and sound insulation requirements, but will also improve the acoustic comfort compared with any of the other solutions without notable overcosts!
+Generally speaking, a building in which H & B thermal insulation products have been used are not only satisfied all the statutory thermal insulation and acoustic comfort but at the same time improves the fireproof requirements significantly.
+Without additional costs compared to any of the other solutions in the market!

 What is a thermal bridge?

 Thermal bridges are junctions where insulation is not continuous and causes heat loss.

 A thermal bridge occurs when there is a gap between materials and structural surfaces.
 The main thermal bridges in a building are found at the junctions of facings and floors, facings and cross walls; facings and roofs, facings and low floors.
 They also occur each time there is a hole (doors, windows, loggias, etc.).
 These are structural thermal bridges.
 These thermal bridges vary in importance according to the type of wall or roof (insulated or not).

 A building that is not correctly insulated, thermal bridges represent low comparative losses (usually below 20%) as total losses via the walls and roof are very high (about >1W/m2K).

 However, when the walls and roof are very well insulated, the percentage of loss due to thermal bridges becomes high (more than 30%) but general losses are deficient (less than 0.3 W/m2K).

 That is why in low energy consuming buildings, it is vital to have very high thermal resistances for walls and roofs to have small heat/cold losses via the junctions.

 A wall or floor almost always consists of several components pasted, screwed or mechanically assembled together.
 If they are not well designed, these assembly systems can produce thermal bridges within the system, hence their name of integrated thermal bridges.